maicongunner/upload-ai-nlw/README.md

 - Automatically generates through of AI catchy titles and descriptions with good indexing
 - Possibility to edit the prompt you will send to AI

-## :instalation: To install and run the backend API
+## :wrench: To install and run the backend API

 ```bash
 # clone the project: